WaylonWalker/waylonwalker.com/pages/blog/kedro-silence.md

         logging.getLogger(logger).setLevel(logging.ERROR)
 ```

-This function comes right out of a plugin I am currently working on
+This function comes right from a plugin I am currently working on
 [kedro-diff](https://github.com/WaylonWalker/kedro-diff).
 Check it out, give
 it a star, and watch it for release.